Click the arrows below to learn more about our concerts and answer any questions you might have. For any additional questions please contact us.

 Cameras, video recorders, and tape recorders aren’t permitted in concerts.
 If you have a camera and want a souvenir of a special evening at the symphony, it can be fun to ask someone to take your picture outside the concert hall before you go in.

 WHY IS THERE AN INTERMISSION AND WHAT SHOULD I DO DURING IT?

 It’s a short rest period for the musicians and conductor — once you see how much activity goes into a performance, you’ll understand why they need a break!

 Listening to music is also an intense activity (even if considerably less physical), and a break in the middle helps the audience concentrate better in the second half.
 Some concerts, though, have no intermission because it would interrupt the flow of a long work.
 Check the program before the concert so you know what’s coming.

-Most intermissions are fifteen to twenty minutes long, which gives you time to socialize with your companions, get a drink or a snack in the lobby, visit the restroom, or simply sit in your seat and read the program notes.
+Most intermissions are fifteen to twenty minutes long, which gives you time to socialize with your companions, get a drink or a snack in the lobby, and visit the restroom.
 Do whatever puts you in a good frame of mind to hear the second half of the concert.